-Being ‘spiritual’ has nothing to do with how many spiritual books you’ve read, how many workshops or retreats you’ve attended, or how many positive thoughts you think, how many ‘psychic tools’ you’ve learned, or how many dimensions you have access to; it has nothing to do with self-sacrifice or depleting yourself to empower others either, especially if doing so comes from a need for approval or validation.
-But the ego will use anything and everything to make you believe you are ‘spiritual’ while remaining in control of your perception.
+Being ‘spiritual’ has nothing to do with how many books you’ve read, how many workshops or retreats you’ve attended, how many positive thoughts you think, how many ‘psychic tools’ you’ve learned, or how many dimensions you have access to; it has nothing to do with self-sacrifice or depleting yourself to empower others either, especially if doing so comes from a need for approval or validation.
+But the ego will use anything and everything to make you believe you are ‘special’ to remain in control of your perception.
 This is what I call a spiritualized ego; it makes you feel superior because you may have gained some clarity where others remain ignorant.

-The problem here is not what other people do or don’t, or how much more aware you are in comparison; the real issue is that you’re letting your ego identify with a self-image—a spiritualized image, in this case—and as long as it does this, you remain its slave, bound to an illusion that stalls real spiritual progress.
+The problem here is not what other people do or don’t, or how much more aware you are in comparison; the real issue is that you’re letting your ego identify you with a self-image—a spiritualized image, in this case—and as long this is in place, you remain its slave, bound to an illusion that stalls real spiritual progress.
 The mind is greedy indeed, like that Thai monk pointed out to me, and anything that feeds a sense of self-importance, either because you feel like a victim or better than others, comes from ego.

 Great humility is needed to keep growing and developing emotional and spiritual freedom (see Why Humility Is Essential For Healing), which doesn’t mean placing yourself below others, but remaining centered in yourself and focused on your growth without having to prove or justify anything to anyone.
 Humility is a quality of the Feminine that means being fully present and willing to surrender to the spiritual forces within you, like an innocent child disappearing in the embrace of his or her Divine Mother.

 Here are a few pointers to help you recognize real spiritual growth as opposed to a spiritualized ego:

 - You are disciplined with a regular practice aimed at dissolving (transcending) the ego (such as meditation, chanting, prayer, or mantra).